summerswims/Summer-Will-College-Portfolio/README.md

 Hello!
 My name is Summer Will.
 I am a senior at Pomona College studying mathematics, with a focus on statistics.
-I have a passion for analytics and I aspire to be a pioneer in digital healthcare efficiency.
+I have a passion for analytics consulting and I aspire to be a pioneer in digital healthcare efficiency.

 Summer-Will-College-Portfolio is a collection of my life's work in mathematics, data science, and writing.
 Topics include: